-- Actual consolidated revenue EUR 42.6 million was ahead of the EUR 40.0 million forecast - The objective of reporting improved EBIT results was thereby clearly reached.
+- Actual consolidated revenue EUR 42.6 million was ahead of the EUR 40.0 million forecast. - The objective of reporting improved EBIT results was thereby clearly reached.
 EBIT of EUR 2.5 million was above the previous year's level.
-The EBIT margin (in relation to total operating revenue) of 5.9% was significantly above the targeted 4.1%, as expected. - Consolidated net income of EUR 1.9 million also reflected considerable year-on-year growth.

-- The equity ratio of 66.1% also improved tangibly compared with 63.2% in the previous year.
-The company was aiming for an equity ratio at the previous year's level. - The personal expense ratio increased year-on-year, as expected, due to the lower revenue base and hiring at the subsidiaries
+The EBIT margin (in relation to total operating revenue) of 5.9% was significantly above the targeted 4.1%, as expected. - Consolidated net income of EUR 1.5 million was at the previous year's level (EUR 1.5 million). - The equity ratio of 66.2% also improved tangibly compared with 63.2% in the previous year.
+The company was aiming for an equity ratio at the previous year's level. - The personal expense ratio increased year-on-year, as expected, due to the lower revenue base and hiring at the subsidiaries.